Build-Week-Safe-Routes/Data-Science/README.md

 Stretch:
 1. Ask user to use their location, if available.
 2. Expand geographic scope of the map
-3. Create a model that predicts where the next accident is most likely to occur."
+3. Create a model that predicts where the next accident is most likely to occur.

 **DESIGN LINKS / DATA SETS**
 ftp://ftp.nhtsa.dot.gov/fars/